Obesity Classified as Disease by AMA

 ... and more deadly than previously thought

-According to a recent NBC News report Obesity kills far more Americans than we previously thought.
+According to an NBC News report Obesity kills far more Americans than we previously thought.

 A new study, published in the American Journal of Public Health, suggests obesity accounts of about 18 percent of all deaths in the United States, which is three times higher than previous estimates.